wzyboy/ash2/README.md

 - Full-text search (optional basic auth);
 - Linkify mentions, hashtags, retweets, etc;
 - Restore sanity to t.co-wrapped links and non-links;
-- Load images from Twitter, or on-disk mirror, or S3 mirror;
+- Load images from Twitter, on-disk mirror, or S3 mirror;
-- Fetch Tweets from Twitter API if not found in the archive.
+- Fetch Tweets from Twitter API if not found in the database.

 ## Setup